-With less than four months to go, everyone is feverishly trying to ensure compliance with the GDPR.
+With time running out everyone is feverishly trying to ensure compliance with the GDPR.
 But while focusing on the GDPR, are the current rules surrounding electronic marketing communications being forgotten?
 I’m seeing a few blank faces when raising the fact such communications will not only need to comply with the GDPR, but will also need to stick to the rules within the UK’s Privacy and Electronic Communications Regulations (PECR).

 It was anticipated a new EU ePrivacy Regulation (governing electronic communications) would be enforced in line with the GDPR, however it has now been confirmed this will be delayed until 2019.
 We now know for certain that come 25 May 2018, PECR will sit alongside the GDPR, as it currently does with the Data Protection Act.

 PECR gives marketers specific rules concerning sending marketing emails, text messages or conducting telemarketing calls.
 Marketers also need to consider the lawful basis they’re relying on under the GDPR for processing personal data for marketing purposes.

 There are 6 lawful bases for processing under the GDPR (Article 6) and of these two are appropriate for direct marketing activities, either Consent or Legitimate Interests.
 The GDPR specifically says in Recital 47: “The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest”.
 But be aware, when relying on either of these lawful bases there are specific requirements and conditions that must be met.

 Under PECR, in some circumstances you will have to obtain Consent; and this Consent will need to meet the GDPR standard to ensure it is valid.
 See the ICO’s Guide on Consent.

 Email/Text: PECR stipulates that you must not send marketing emails or texts to individuals without specific Consent (unless an exemption applies).

 When are you NOT required to have Consent?